 These webinars are part of a Center for Care Innovations program, Treating Addiction in the Primary Care Safety Net.
-See below to register for upcoming webinars, and for links to access the recordings of completed webinars.
+See below for links to access the recordings of completed webinars.

 Webinar 12.
 Medication-Assisted Treatment for Alcohol Use Disorder: A Guide for Primary Care Providers

 Most patients with alcohol use disorder (AUD) turn to their primary care physicians when they need health care — often for complications related to AUD — however, medications to treat AUD remain little-used in this setting.
 Primary care physicians can and should prescribe medications to help patients reduce their alcohol use.
 This practical webinar will cover the basics of when to provide medications for this disorder and what patient characteristics to keep in mind when choosing from the four FDA-approved medications available.
 Watch the free recording or the recording with CME credits for a $25 fee.
 The presentation slides are available below.

 - Steven L. Batki, MD, professor, UCSF Department of Psychiatry; chief, Addiction Recovery Treatment Services (ARTS), director, Addiction Research Program, and director, Addiction Psychiatry Fellowship Program, San Francisco VA Medical Center

 Webinar 11.
 Transitioning High-Dose Opioid Chronic Pain Patients to Buprenorphine